dapphub/colony-review/REVIEW.md

 Consider whether the comments are redundant or could be simplified.

 There is a mix between British English 's' and American English 'z' in variable, event, modifier and function names.
-Consider standardizing on one of these.
+Please standardize on one of these.

 ### Modifiers